Zoom Video Communications (NASDAQ:ZM) Issues Q3 2023 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM – Get Rating) updated its third quarter 2023 earnings guidance on Tuesday.
+Zoom Video Communications (NASDAQ:ZM – Get Rating) issued an update on its third quarter 2023 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.82-$0.83 for the period, compared to the consensus EPS estimate of $0.92.
 The company issued revenue guidance of $1.09 billion-$1.10 billion, compared to the consensus revenue estimate of $1.15 billion.
 Zoom Video Communications also updated its FY 2023 guidance to $3.66-$3.69 EPS.

 Wall Street Analyst Weigh In